Tihi321/quizess/readme.txt

 5. Quiz backend options
 6. Question category blocks
 7. Question templates
+8. Archive page

 == Changelog ==

+2.0.0
+* New archive and topics pages added.
+* Dynamic imports and custom filters.
+* New version of tinyMce for admin dashboard.
+* Added Eightshift Libs package.
+* Major refactor of code, added new interfaces and dependecy injection lib.

 1.0.2
 * Submit if user refreshes in middle of quiz.